 AFP is generated by applications in the insurance, banking and mission critical industries who need to insure reliable reproduction across the print and viewing environments and complete page integrity in the production environment.

 While PDF has its origins in the graphic arts and ubiquitous desktop viewing, the emphasis for AFP is very high speed variable data printing.
 Fundamental to AFP is built in job ticketing with the FormDef and the Intelligent Printer Data Stream (IPDS) which enables resource management, error recovery and consistent output across vendor products.
 However, as AFP grows and evolves, it is expanding its presence in the graphic arts and desktop viewing fields.

 The AFP Consortium facilitates open collaboration among a group of 29 companies who, at any point in time, are situated in some manner as partners and/or competitors in the marketplace.
-If you develop or sell an AFP hardware or software product, tool set, or service related to an AFP hardware or software product, you can request membership information by contacting us at the following e-mail address: firstname.lastname@example.org.
-While not eligible for membership, if you are an end-user, the AFP Consortium certainly welcomes your perspective, so we invite you to share your thoughts with us via “Ask The Expert.”
+If you are an AFP hardware or software vendor, you can request membership information by contacting Jack Condon at email@example.com.
+If you are an end-user of AFP, while not eligible for membership, the AFP Consortium certainly welcomes your perspective, so we invite you to share your thoughts with us via “Ask The Expert.”